Green tea for better liver health

 Green tea is known to have many nutritional benefits, for example, low in calories and acts as an antioxidant.
-To benefit your liver health green tea should not be taken with sugar.
-When taken in the wrong way green tea can be harmful to your body, find out how in this article about the benefits and risks of green tea.
+To benefit your liver health try to avoid drinking your tea with sugar.
+It is possible for green tea to be harmful to your body, when taking in certain forms. find out how in this article about the benefits and risks of this natural remedy.

 What’s in this article

 - Benefits of green tea

 Benefits of green tea